pippinbarr/cart263-2019/slides/activity-eat-up/activity-eat-up.md

   1. One should be an image of a fly with an `id` of `fly`
   1. (Obviously you'll need to put the images themselves in the appropriate folder and link to it)

-(You can obtain these images here: https://github.com/pippinbarr/cart263-2019/tree/master/activities/jqueryui/eat-up/assets/images)
+(To save time, use the images here: https://github.com/pippinbarr/cart263-2019/tree/master/activities/jqueryui/eat-up/assets/images)

 You should now be able to view the page in your browser, and see a mouth and a fly.